 If either your Sender EA or a subscriber's Receiver EA is unable to connect to the FX Blue hub then it will display a communication error message and number on its chart.

 If both the Sender EA and a Receiver EA are successfully connected, then the Sender should be issuing heartbeat messages and the Receiver should be displaying the last-heartbeat time on its chart.
-If the time is not shown on the Receiver, or is not updating, then please check for communication errors.
-Please also check that your Sender and subscribers' Receivers are using the same message hub.

 The following list shows possible error messages which the Sender and Receiver EAs can display in their status indicator on the chart, and whether each message can apply to senders or receivers (or both).